Vous êtes ici

 The African Legal Support Facility (ALSF), on Monday 6 and Tuesday 7 June 2011 in Lisbon held two major meetings: the Management Board meeting and the Governing Council meeting.
-The ALSF meetings were part of the activities taking place during the AfDB’s 2011 Annual Meetings in Lisbon, and were an opportunity to discuss issues related to the ALSF’s activities missions and membership.
+The ALSF meetings were part of the activities taking place during the African Development Bank's 2011 Annual Meetings in Lisbon, and were an opportunity to discuss issues related to the ALSF’s activities missions and membership.

 During its sessions, the Management Board members adopted a Resolution approving a grant to the government of Liberia to assist the country in the negotiations of a series of agricultural concession contracts.

-The Governing Council meeting, chaired by Vice-president Kordje Bedoumra, took stock of the 2010 annual report of the Facility and encouraged Management to pursue efforts to sensitize African countries victims of vulture funds.
-In that regard, the meeting appealed to the importance of regional member countries to make contact with the ALSF and benefit from its assistance, in order to create conditions for them to benefit from debt relief initiatives, “in line with the main spirit of the Agreement establishing the ALSF.”
+The Governing Council meeting, chaired by Vice President Kordje Bedoumra, took stock of the 2010 annual report of the Facility and encouraged Management to pursue efforts to sensitize African countries about vulture funds.
+In that regard, the meeting stressed to the importance of regional member countries making contact with the ALSF and benefing from its assistance, in order to create conditions for them to get help with debt relief initiatives, “in line with the main spirit of the Agreement establishing the ALSF.”

-“Since it became operational, ninety per cent of the requests sent to the Facility by States are related to assistance on contract negotiations,” said Mamoudou Deme, ALSF Acting Director.
+“Since it became operational, 90 percent of the requests sent to the Facility by States are related to assistance on contract negotiations,” said Mamoudou Deme, ALSF Acting Director.

-Mr. Deme recalled that the Facility had various operations in its pipeline of projects for 2011, including a regional project in Sub-Saharan Africa, projects in Liberia, Burkina Faso, Burundi, and Guinea in the mining sector, Niger, Rwanda in the context of an energy PPP project and Tanzania.
+Mr. Deme recalled that the Facility had various operations in its pipeline of projects for 2011, including a regional project in Sub-Saharan Africa, projects in Liberia, Burkina Faso, Burundi, Guinea, Niger, Rwanda, and Tanzania.

-It would also be recalled that the ALSF Management Board recently also approved a grant to finance capacity building in Tunisia, as well as the appointment of an international legal counsel to assist the country to develop a legal framework for stolen assets recovery.
+The ALSF Management Board recently approved a grant to finance capacity building in Tunisia, as well as the appointment of an international legal counsel to assist the country to develop a legal framework for stolen assets recovery.